Investigator No. 76 2001 January

 failings.
 Whether the Bible allocates appropriate space to each subject

 My first article on slavery (No. 76) conceded that the Law of Moses allowed benign slavery among Israelites – so benign that slaves scheduled for release might choose to remain slaves.
 I also cited persons in the Flinders University Philosophy Department who argue that benign slavery – limited to perhaps ten years and equivalent to a work contract – could solve employment and economic problems of modern societies.

-Slavery conditions in Medieval Europe and the Americas varied:
+Medieval Europe and